-While we hate to say it, the pandemic is making a swift and strong comeback — this time with the Omicron variant leading the charge.
-In light of its high transmutability and contagiousness, the CDC is now recommending that we return to the habits we all engaged in toward the beginning of the pandemic, way back in early 2020.
+While we hate to say it, the pandemic has made a swift and strong comeback — this time with the Omicron variant leading the charge — and there's likely to be another wave at some point in the future.
+In light of Omicron's high transmutability and contagiousness, the CDC has started recommending that we return to the habits we all engaged in toward the beginning of the pandemic, way back in early 2020.
 That includes limiting gatherings (especially indoors), social distancing and wearing face masks whenever we're around others.
 And yes, that recommendation includes those of us who are fully vaccinated and boosted.
 However, due to the seriousness of Omicron and the new information that has come to light, the kinds of masks we should be wearing have changed.

 The pandemic is evolving with each variant of the COVID-19 virus that emerges, and that means the scientists and frontline medical workers who are fighting it are constantly learning more about it.
 At the beginning of the pandemic, this meant promoting the use of cloth face masks for the vast majority of the population — both due to a shortage of medical masks but also because of their relative success in preventing the spread of COVID-19 and its variants at the time.
 Omicron, unfortunately, is a different beast, and because it is so contagious (and the medical mask shortage has been managed), the newest guidelines implore everyone, vaccinated or not, to don more protective surgical-grade disposable face masks.
 In fact, the CDC's latest guidelines suggest that reusable cloth masks are not nearly as protective as once thought and that everyone should be making the switch to alternatives, like N95s and KN95s, whenever possible.